 This is another VIP investing account which requires you to invest £500,000 and provides a dedicated team of expert human advisors to help optimise your wealth.

 A big part of what makes Wealthsimple different from other robo-advisors is that you also get access to human financial planners.
-You can schedule an appointment at any time to discuss your investing goals and craft a custom plan that’s right for you.
-Since Wealthfront has both tax-privileged and individual investing accounts, you can divide up your money to meet several different investing goals simultaneously.
+You can schedule an appointment at any time to discuss your investment goals and craft a custom plan that’s right for you.
+Since Wealthfront has both tax-privileged and individual investment accounts, you can divide up your money to meet several different investing goals simultaneously.

 On top of that, Wealthsimple works with some popular financial tools like Intuit’s Mint software.
 If you use Mint to keep a budget or track your finances, you can add your Wealthsimple accounts to your financial dashboard.